MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 3. Create appropriate users, and assign security roles.
 More information: [Create users and assign security roles](https://docs.microsoft.com/power-platform/admin/create-users-assign-online-security-roles)

-After you've created your environment and it is ready, you can access it by using the following URL: `https://[myenv].[region].dynamics.com`, where [myenv] is the name of your environment and [region] is the deployment region like crm for US.
+After you've created your environment and it is ready, you can access it by using the following URL: `https://[myenv].[region].dynamics.com`, where [myenv] is the name of your environment and [region] is the deployment region for example, crm for US.
 Make a note of this environment URL.

 ## Step 2: Install the package